aptos-labs/aptos-core/crates/aptos/homebrew/README.md

 Once you have audited and tested your brew formula using the commands above, make sure you:

-1. Commit your changes to `aptos-core` in `crates/aptos/homebrew`
+1. Commit your changes to `aptos-core` in `crates/aptos/homebrew`.
-2. Fork the homebrew core repo, more details can be found [here](https://docs.brew.sh/How-To-Open-a-Homebrew-Pull-Request#formulae-related-pull-request)
+2. Fork the Homebrew Core repository per [How to Open a Homebrew Pull Request](https://docs.brew.sh/How-To-Open-a-Homebrew-Pull-Request#formulae-related-pull-request).
-3. Create a PR on the [Homebrew Core](https://github.com/Homebrew/homebrew-core/pulls) repo with your changes
+3. Create a PR on the [Homebrew Core](https://github.com/Homebrew/homebrew-core/pulls) repo with your changes.

 ## Aptos.rb structure overview